hm-lang/core/proposals/README.md

 and with the weird 0 mutable argument issue while inside the function, it might be nice to use pointer to container + offset.
 But then we would be straying from getter/swapper logic of hm-lang which makes it easy to check on the changes to a value before putting it back into a container (in case there are any invariants/etc. that need to be restored).
+TODO: we want to make it consistent with what's happening with `This;` inside class methods;
+we shouldn't moot the class instance into `This` for the method; it should be a reference.

 Here is an example with a map.
 Note that the argument is readonly, but that doesn't mean the argument doesn't change, especially when we're doing self-referential logic like this.